99ltaylor/Accessio/README.md

 <h3>Solution</h3>

 Accessio will develop NLP Jamaican Patois datasets.
-The datasets will be used to train  For the first time, people with disabilities, who speak Jamaican Patois will also be able to access assistive technologies using their native language.
+The datasets will be used to train AI.
+For the first time, people with disabilities, who speak Jamaican Patois will also be able to access assistive technologies using their native language.

 Accessio is an open-source web app that can be used on smartphones or web browsers.